sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 <details>
 <summary>Snippet</summary>

 This is something interesting.
-Kotlin has a typesystem that by default does not allow null values.
+Kotlin has a typesystem that by default does not allow undefined values.
 This means we need to work around the fact that we cannot initialize the tested class and mocks at compile time -- we do this at runtime.